Thomasmclean993/Bujo/Projects/Pa Status/Pa Status.md

 - With Each endpoint using a different auth strategy, the api would need to be able to handle retrieving the auth tokens, not matter the source.
 # Design

 Our client will sent pa status request to an internal app that will call our api for the status update.
-Our api will attempt to send request to our partners (external) apis and return
+Our api will attempt to send request to our partners (external) apis and return the result to our clients.
+Each external api will require authenication first.
+So the workflow is as flows: